 The weather didn’t cooperate with us on our first day.
 We had a light, but steady rain most of the day.
 We brought enough wet weather gear to keep us dry from the knees up, but unfortunately, our shoes and feet were completely wet after a few hours.
 Be that as it may, we enjoyed the day.
 A few hours into the ride we stopped at the 923-year-old Benedictine Monastery in Bursfelde.
 The church was open for visitors but other than that there wasn’t much to see.

-While there, we happened to meet an elderly woman who was also riding the Weserradweg.
-After a brief chat, she mentioned that she will be staying in Beverungen, and even the same hotel as us – Hotel Stadt Bremen.
+While there, we met an elderly woman who was also riding the Weserradweg.
+After a brief chat, she mentioned that she will stay in Beverungen, and even in the same hotel as us – Hotel Stadt Bremen.
 After a few more minutes of conversation, we said goodbye and went our separate ways.

-After a good breakfast, we set off.
-We were expecting some rain but were pleasantly surprised with dry, but overcast weather.
+After a substantial breakfast, we set off.
+We were expecting some rain but were pleasantly surprised with the dry, but overcast weather.
 Perfect for being out all day.
 Cool, dry, no worries about sunburn.
 We had lunch at Holzminden, a city known for its fragrances.
 There are smelling stations throughout the town.
 It was an interesting tour and a treat for the nose.
-We also stopped at the UNESCO World Heritage site Corvey Palace/Abbey in Höxter.
+We also stopped at the UNESCO World Heritage Site Corvey Palace/Abbey in Höxter.
 Upon arrival, we bumped into none other than..her.
 She said she was unimpressed with the Abbey.
-We decided to have a look for ourselves.
+We had a look for ourselves.
 Turns out she was right, it was ok, we were “whelmed”.

 We ended the day in Bodenwerder.
 A town with an interesting history.
-It’s the home of Baron von Münchausen, a former Army officer with a flair for storytelling.
+It’s the home of Baron von Münchhausen, a former Army officer with a flair for storytelling.
 A writer used his stories to create a fictional version of the Baron as a notorious liar.
-In his most famous story, he claims that he sat on a canon, and when the cannonball shot out he rode on that as well.
+In his most famous story, he claims that he sat on a canon, and when the cannonball shot out, he rode it through the air.
 In another, he claimed that he and his horse fell into some quicksand.
-He rescued himself and his horse by pulling himsels out by his hair.
+He rescued himself and his horse by pulling himself out by his hair.

-We stayed in an almost completely unimpressive hotel in Hehlen, just a couple of kilometers from Bodenwerder, Landgasthaus Hoffmeister.
+We stayed in an almost completely unimpressive hotel in Hehlen, just a few kilometers from Bodenwerder, Landgasthaus Hoffmeister.
 It was, to put it nicely, rustic.
 Our first stop, after dropping off our bags, was the hotel restaurant.
 An elderly woman sat us at a table.
-After taking our drink order we noticed that she was a bit grumpy.
-During our second encounter with her, when she took our dinner order, we realized that she wasn’t unfriendly, she was mostly deaf.
+After taking our drink order, we noticed that she was a bit grumpy.
+During our second encounter with her, when she took our dinner order, we realized that she wasn’t unfriendly; she was mostly deaf.
 Once we spoke up her disposition improved immensely.

-There were two couples, also riding the Weser bike tour, sitting at the table next to us.
+There were two couples in the restaurant who were also riding the Weser bike tour, sitting at the table next to us.
 They seemed a friendly bunch and a couple of times we exchanged a comment.
-The approaching dark, ominous sky turned the discussion to the weather and whether or not to move inside.
-We both decided stay put, perhaps it will blow over.
-After the first few raindrops fell the two couples moved inside.
-We, however, decided to stay outside.
-A few times over the next several minutes one of the two men would come back out to check the situation outside – they seemed unsure about their decision to move inside.
+The approaching ominous sky turned the discussion to the weather and whether to move inside.
+We both decided to stay put.
+Perhaps it will blow over.
+After the first few raindrops fell, the two couples moved inside.
+We, however, stayed outside.
+A few times over the next several minutes, one of the two men would come back out to check the situation outside – they seemed unsure about their decision to move inside.
 During one of these checks, and seeing us sitting very relaxed at our table, the man jokingly offered a bet.
-If they move back outside then we win 20 Euros.
-If we move inside they win.
-After about 20 minutes the rain came and we were forced to move inside.
+If they move back outside, we win 20 Euros.
+If we move inside, they win.
+After about 20 minutes the rain came, which forced us to move inside.
 Seeing us, the two men proudly informed us we owe them 20 Euros.
-We all had a good laugh.
+We all had a friendly laugh.

 Once back in our room I noticed right away that our bedsheets were very rough and suspected it was a mattress cover.